-If you intend to use your own computers to write the class assignments, it is important that you get a compiler downloaded, installed, and running on your computer as soon as possible.
-If you don't have a computer, or if you're having problems getting a compiler installed, you should write your programs in the labs until the problems are resolved.
+If you intend to use your own computer to write the code, it is important to get an IDE downloaded, installed, and running on your computer as soon as possible.
+If you use Windows, you have the option to install the CodeBlocks IDE, refer to "CodeBlock Notes" for details on how to install and configure it.
+If you don't have a computer, or if you're having problems getting a compiler installed, you may write your programs in the UTD PC labs until the problems are resolved.
 In any case, please note that you are responsible for getting the programming assignments written and turned in on time.
 Since there are many computers available on campus, problems with your personal machines will not be accepted as an excuse for not doing the assignments or late submissions.